-You can observe how to prepare the noodle at the open kitchen right at the entrance.
+You can observe how to prepare the noodle in the open kitchen at the entrance.
 Wing Wah Noodle Shop has no other outlet.
-Being only one shop means they can maintain the quality of the wontons and noodles strictly.
+Being only one shop means they can strictly maintain the quality of the wontons and noodles.

-Wonton and wonton soup recipe- the best proximity to the Michelin star standard
+4. Wonton and authentic wonton soup recipe- the best proximity to the Michelin star standard

-Armed with an arsenal of exotic ingredients, I am ready to take on the challenge to develop the wonton recipe to be on par or at least closest to the Michelin star masterpiece that I have tried.
-There will be a few recipe variation I intend to test, which I hope that it tastes great without these exotic ingredients.
-The best wontons should be enjoyed by everyone, anywhere without using the hard to find items.
+Armed with an arsenal of exotic ingredients, I am ready to take on the challenge of developing an authentic wonton soup recipe to be on par or at least closest to the Michelin star masterpiece I have tried.
+There will be a few recipe variations I intend to test, which I hope taste great without these exotic ingredients.
+The best wontons should be enjoyed by everyone, anywhere, without using the hard-to-find items.

-Nowadays there are many factories produce frozen wonton, but the quality is never come close to freshly made one.
+Nowadays, there are many factories that produce frozen wontons, but the quality never comes close to freshly made ones.
 Making wonton is easy.
-All you need is ground pork, shrimps, ground pepper, eggs, and salt.
-If you are serious about the quality, go ahead to add the flounder powder, dry shrimp powder, and scallion.
+All you need is ground pork, shrimp, ground white pepper, eggs, and salt.
+If you are serious about the quality, add the flounder powder, dry shrimp powder, and spring onion (green onions).